birdiehub/web/README.md

 - `DatabaseSeeder`: Seeds the database with the default data.
 (Calls the other seeders)
 - `AccessControlSeeder`: Seeds the database with the permissions, roles and some test users.
 - `CountrySeeder`: Seeds the database with the countries.
-- `GolfSeeder`: Seeds the database with the golf data.
+- `GolfPlayerSeeder`: Seeds the database with the golf data.

 To seed the database, run the following command:
 ````php